This time sans Ellen Adarna, but as travel show host

 Meanwhile, many wondered how he handled himself in front of the camera during the show’s first taping days.
 Did he have any of his showbiz friends give him tips on what to do?

 “Sino ba showbiz friends ko?
 It’s only … you guys know who.
 But this is only a reality show.
-I’m being myself so it’s not really a big adjustment [on my part],” he replied both casually and meaningfully.
+I’m being myself so it’s not really a big adjustment [on [on my part] he replied both casually and meaningfully.

 With hosting as his first stint on television, is there a likelihood he will also go into movies or a teleserye too?